ryanjolley12/work-day-scheduler/README.md

 # work-day-scheduler

-GIVEN I am using a daily planner to create a schedule WHEN I open the planner
+GIVEN I am using a daily planner to create a schedule <br>
+WHEN I open the planner
 THEN the current day is displayed at the top of the calendar WHEN I scroll down